BharathMuppasani/sn-ontology-website/README.md

 - C4: Which poses are repeated?
 - C5: Which poses have inverse relationships?
 - C6: How many variants exist?
+- C7: What are the different variants of Surya Namaskar represented in the ontology?
-- C7: Which poses are common across variants?
+- C8: Which asanas are shared across multiple variants of Surya Namaskar?
-- C8: What is the sequence order of poses?
+- C9: What is the sequence order of poses in BaseSN?

 ## Author
 Mansi Dodiya
 IIT (BHU), Varanasi